 We settled and had the last remaining drops of water from our bottles.
 One of the guys in the settlement asked us if we would like to eat something, hungry we all agreed and the 3 men in the room started making some bajra rotis for us.
 (The millet was grown in the field right next to us) One of them went to a field close by where apparently his family lived.

-Soon three thalis were ready for us, since we were 6 in group, three of us took the first round of eating and I continued to click some pictures outside.
+Soon three thalis were ready for us, since we were 6 in the group, three of us took the first round of eating and I continued to click some pictures outside.
 What a difference shade can make in the desert!
 The temperature difference between outside and inside must have been a minimum of 7-10 degree Celsius.
 Once the first group had food, the guys cleaned the thalis and brought food for us.
 I must say this was the best thali I have had ever in my life.
-We had chach (butter milk), Bajre ke rotti (Bread made of millet), some local vegetables, raw onions and chatnee (sauce).
+We had chach (buttermilk), Bajre ke rotti (Bread made of millet), some local vegetables, raw onions and chutney (sauce).
 But the best part was the owner of the hut, a boy of around 17-18 was treating us as his family guest and insisting on taking some more.
-Needless to say this sumptuous meal was too much for us city bred folks and soon we were unable to eat even one morsel more.
+Needless to say, this sumptuous meal was too much for us city-bred folks and soon we were unable to eat even one morsel more.

-After the meal we asked the boy, why they don’t have enough plates for the guest and how he manages to run dhaba in such an isolated place.
+After the meal, we asked the boy, why they don’t have enough plates for the guest and how he manages to run dhaba in such an isolated place.
 His answer opened our eyes and made us understand when they say in Rajasthan, ” Padharo Mhare Desh“

-“ Sirjee, this is not a hotel, we just live here to take care of our fields, since you guys were hungry so we offered you food.
+“ Sirjee, this is not a hotel, we just live here to take care of our fields, since you people were hungry so we offered you food.
 This is not our business we keep some atta etc. here to cook for ourselves and vegetables we just take from our fields, but I do hope you liked our simple food ”.
 All this while smiling shyly.

 Earlier Posts in this series